Too much self-development can make you feel worse.

 Have you ever done that thing where you read a guru book, feel inspired, try to make the changes they suggest and end up just having a new reason to judge yourself harshly?

 Me too.
-In fact, the more I learned, the more that happened.
-I could turn on myself for pretty much any reason.
+In fact, over the years, the more I learned the more that happened.
+I found dozens of reasons to berate myself.

-Waking up too late, going to bed too early, exercising too little, exercising too much, doing the wrong exercise, eating too much, drinking the wrong things, you name it, I tortured myself with it.
+Waking up too late, waking up in the middle of the night, going to bed too early, exercising too little, exercising too much, doing the wrong exercise, eating too much, drinking the wrong things, you name it, I tortured myself with it.
 From the moment I woke up until the moment I plonked myself on the sofa at 8.45pm, that gremlin in my head would judge and keep score.

 It’s little wonder that I turned to alcohol and sugar by the end of each day.
 Success or failure, I just needed to shut down the score-keeping.
 But, of course, I woke up to the gremlins every morning and my score would be below zero – “you did it again!
 What’s the point of working so hard if you’re going to throw it away every night?
 Get up and fix what you ruined!”